aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathgroupingcharacter/__init__/_index.md

 ## __init__ {#imathelement-char-mathtopbotpositions-mathtopbotpositions}
-Initializes a new instance of the MathGroupingCharacter class
+Initializes a new instance of the MathGroupingCharacter class.
-            with the default grouping character U+23DF (BOTTOM CURLY BRACKET)

 ```python